CsoundUnityBerklee/CsoundUnityVRTemplate/README.md

 ## Current Versions

 **Unity**:  2020.3.27f1

-**XR Plugin Management**: 4.0.7
+**XR Plugin Management**: 4.2.1

-**XR Interaction Toolkit**: 1.0.0-pre.5
+**XR Interaction Toolkit**: 2.0.0-pre.7
 **Csound Unity**: 3.1.1

 ### General Workflow
-Each one of us has an individual folder for scripts, scenes, and prefabs.
-In this way we can check out/use what the others are doing in a way that won’t interfere with their work.
-In order to keep our session organized *we should be very specific with the way we name our objects/scripts/materials/clips/shaders and put every new element in the appropriate folder.*
+This Unity project can be used as a startingpoint for VR development with the CsoundUnity integration.
+The XR Interaction Toolkit and CsoundUnity packages are already added and the project is already set up to build to the Oculus Quest 2.
+The recommendation is to download this project as a .zip folder, rename it, and create a new repository for your project. **Do not work on this repository unless you're updating the template itself.**

-### Template
+### Template Scene
-The ‘Template’ Scene located in the ‘Scenes’ folder is a ready-to-use ‘teleportation-based’ VR environment that can be a guide in the set-up process and an effective tool for fast-prototyping.
-[Template Video](https://drive.google.com/file/d/1T5aCQDgDX4aq1mYVvq1vv4VL0XT57XDT/view?usp=sharing)
+The ‘Template’ Scene located in the ‘Scenes’ folder is a ready-to-use VR environment that can be a guide in the set-up process and an effective tool for fast-prototyping.

-### Github
-Let’s try to be as specific as possible with the description of our commits.
-In the future we could benefit from [Github Issue's System](https://guides.github.com/features/issues/) to address specific implementation tasks.

-### Resources
+### RESOURCES

 [**Step-by-Step Setup**](https://docs.google.com/document/d/1BNMPTBUtYkU1vpVhJm5mNDmsK5zea1AcQwM7IDez2Y4/edit?usp=sharing)